ArchipelagoMW/Archipelago/worlds/ror2/docs/setup_en.md

 The Risk of Rain 2 players send checks by causing items to spawn in-game.
 That means opening chests or killing bosses, generally.
 An item check is only sent out after a certain number of items are picked up.
 This count is configurable in the player's YAML.

-## Where do I get a config file?
-The [Player Settings](/games/Risk%20of%20Rain%202/player-settings) page on the website allows you to configure your personal settings and export them into a `.yaml` file.
-The name entered on this page will be your `Slot Name` when connecting to the multiworld.

 ## Commands
 While playing the multiworld you can type `say` then your message to type in the multiworld chat.
 All other multiworld